microsoft/CollectServiceFabricData/docs/aad-configuration.md

     ![](media/azure-api-permissions.png)

-1. Select 'Add a permission', then 'Azure Data Explorer' Microsoft Api.
+1. If using Kusto, select 'Add a permission', then 'Azure Data Explorer' Microsoft Api.

     ![](media/azure-select-kusto-api.png)